 We have printed samples for viewing of all our papers at our office in North Melbourne.
 If you live interstate, want your own sample to keep, or can't get into our office, simply order a Printing Sample Pack that contains a small printed sample of our 10 most popular papers.
-Just $10 and you get the full price back when you order your first print!
+Just $15 and the price includes free shipping!

-Our favourite warm tone fine art and most eco friendly paper option.
+Our favourite warm tone fine art paper and a great eco-friendly option.

 A fine art paper that is a beautiful representation of traditional sumi-e papers used in calligraphy art.